czhang03/sGKCT/algorithm.md

 - index is assigned incrementally, this grantees that the later element on the stack always have higher index on the stack
 - the low_link value represents the **lowest index that the current node can reach**.
-    Thus when a node has the low link value as its index, the node cannot reach any previous element of the stack, hence its entire scc is explored and is on the top of the stack.
+    Thus when a node has the low link value as its index during backtracking, all the child of this node has been explored, and the node cannot reach any previous element of the stack.
+    Hence, its entire scc is explored and is on the top of the stack.
 - Finally, the on stack boolean simply keeps track of whether the expression is on the stack.
     Keeping track of this value avoids the linear time check of whether a expression is on the stack.